Aluminum vs. Steel Dump Bodies: What’s the Difference?

 Pros of Steel Dump Bodies

-- Greater durability: Steel is a thicker metal, giving it the strength to endure tough conditions and cargo.
+- Greater durability: Steel is a thicker metal, giving it the strength to endure harsh conditions and cargo.
 This extra rigidity is beneficial for demanding road conditions.
 Steel bodies are less likely to bend or lose their structure when impacted by their load.

 - Stainless steel: Stainless steel dump bodies are a sought-after option for those looking for a bed on the flashier side.
 While pricey, stainless steel bodies can be less expensive over time than aluminum, as their application isn’t limited to lightweight components.